jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### The 3 P's of Troubleshooting Linux Problems

 All my troubleshooting experience in Linux boils down to three things.
-I have jokingly named them the 3P's (yes I know that they all don't start with *P*).
+I have named them the 3P's (yes I know that they all don't start with *P*).
 If you have an error message or cannot execute a command--run down these three troubleshooting steps:

 * Path
   * If you get an error message telling you that ```file not found``` or ```path does not exist```  double check your path.
 It the absolute path correct?
 Is it a relative path problem?
 Are you on the wrong level?
 * Permission
   * Every file has permission on what is allowed to be done with it based on a simple access control of read write and execute.
 Maybe you don't have permission to write and therefore can't delete a file.
 Perhaps the file is owned by someone else and they didn't give you permission.
 Check permissions via ls -la or see if you need sudo.
 * dePendencies
-  * Are all the correct software dependencies installed.
+  * Are all the correct software dependencies installed?
 Perhaps you are missing a library or have an incompatible version that is preventing a tool from running?
 For example in the sample above running `runwhen`, you need Python3 installed.
-If you typed ```python runwhen.py``` you would receive a strange python error which would take you off on a useless googling experience.
-The problem is you needed to type ```python3 runwhen.py``` and if you don't have python3 installed you will have a dependency problem.
+If you typed ```python runwhen.py``` you would receive a strange python error which would take you off on a useless googling experience?
+The problem is you needed to type ```python3 runwhen.py``` and if you don't have python3 installed, you will have a dependency problem.
 * All else fails and you still have a problem, see if it is a full moon outside.

 ## Secure Shell